 P - Personal Courage

 The Merrimack Fire and Rescue Department is a full-service organization.
-The operational staff consists of a Shift Captain, Shift Lieutenant and six firefighters working a 24-hour shift on a rotational schedule to average a 42-hour each week.
+The operational staff consists of a Shift Captain, Shift Lieutenant and seven Firefighters working a 24-hour shift on a rotational schedule to average 42-hours each week.
 All shifts start at 8:00 am and leave the following morning at 8:00 am.
 All personnel are subject to emergency callback to maintain emergency staffing.
-The operational staff is required to maintain skills in Emergency Medical Care, Firefighting, Hazardous Materials and Technical Rescue Operations and be ready to use these skills at a moments notice 24 hours each and every day.
+Operations personnel are required to maintain skills in Emergency Medical Care, Firefighting, Hazardous Materials and Technical Rescue Operations and be ready to use these skills at a moments notice 24 hours each and every day.

-The Assistant Fire Chief manages the operational staff and reports directly to the Fire Chief.
-The position responsibilities include shift scheduling, command at large scale incidents, standard operational guidelines, general orders, equipment, apparatus, Emergency Medical Service, fire operations, rescue, hazardous materials, vehicle maintenance, building maintenance, training and safety.
+The Assistant Fire Chief manages the Operations Division and reports directly to the Fire Chief.
+The position responsibilities include; shift scheduling, command at large scale incidents, standard operational guidelines, general orders, equipment, apparatus, emergency medical service, fire operations, rescue, hazardous materials, vehicle maintenance, building maintenance, training and safety.

-The shifts respond to an average 2700 emergency call annually.
+The Operations Division responds to over 3,100 emergency calls annually.
 These calls include requests for medical aid, fire suppression, motor vehicle accidents, industrial accidents, woodland fires, propane gas releases, electrical problems, gasoline spills and service calls which include home lockouts, water problems, lift assists, strange smells and odors.
 Whenever a customer calls, we will do everything possible to help with their situation.